-Harness your creativity for a career in graphic design.
-Learn the fundamentals of artistic expression and how to translate those skills into digital media such as internet/web design, print design, typography, and e-publishing.
-Class projects range from web animation to audio, video, street art, book publication, brochure design and many areas in between.
-NHCC's Graphic Design program also includes studying the social side of having a job – such as professional networking, informational interviews, working with clients and accepting constructive criticism.
-Work on-on-one with faculty artists and designers who stay current with industry trends and exhibit their work in galleries both nationally and internationally.
+Harness your creativity for a career in graphic design!
+Learn the fundamentals of artistic expression and then progress to digital design for the internet and print media.
+Gain experience with web animation, audio/video editing, street art, book publication, brochure/postcard/package design, and many areas in between.
+Learn about the design industry, strategies to get a job as a graphic designer, and study the social side of having a job such as professional networking, informational interviews, working with clients and accepting constructive criticism.
+Work one-on-one with faculty artists and designers who stay current with industry trends, make art with national and international audiences, and get real clients to work with classes.
 Become a more media-savvy consumer and citizen.
 Learn creative problem-solving, a skill prized by employers.
-Your dreams can take shape, literally, at NHCC.
+Your dreams can take shape, literally, at NHCC!

 The Associate of Science in Graphic Design is for students who are interested in:

 - Working as graphic designers, web/interactive designers, art directors, production artists, illustrators or in related jobs at design studios, advertising agencies, marketing and public relations companies, corporate art departments, magazines, websites and newspapers

 - Working as self-employed (freelance) graphic designers, web/interactive designers, or illustrators

 - Continuing study in a baccalaureate or professional degree program for graphic design, web/interactive design, or illustration

 The degree is friendly towards continuing studies in graphic design at a 4-year college/university.
 Talk with an academic advisor (http://nhcc.edu/student-resources/academic-advising) about possibilities for continuing study, and about determining the best sequence of fine arts core courses to take before moving into graphic design courses.